 To better understand the motorsport, we’ll explain everything you need to know about the race format, outline the current race calendar and even dive into the technology that powers a Formula E racecar.

 The current generation Formula E racecar is solely made by Spark Racing Technology (SRT).
 Unlike in Formula 1, where manufacturers have a lot of input in the aerodynamics and operation of their racecars, in Formula E, everything is standardised – this makes for a level playing field.

-Inside the single-seater SRT05e (Spark Gen2) racecar sits an electric motor that outputs 250 kW (335hp) of power; that might not sound like much when pitted against a Formula 1 racecar that has over 745 kW of power (1,000 hp), but the latter still manages 0-62 mph in under 2.8s.
+Inside the single-seater SRT05e (Spark Gen2) racecar, sits an electric motor that outputs 250 kW (335hp) of power; that might not sound like much when pitted against a Formula 1 racecar that has over 745 kW of power (1,000 hp), but the former still manages 0-62 mph in under 2.8s.

 To give it the juice it needs, Spark Racing Technology houses a 54kW battery pack made by McLaren Applied Technologies.
 The battery pack, which resides within the racecar’s carbon fibre and kevlar body, lasts the entire race – there’s no pitting or ‘refuelling’ in Formula E. Once the battery has fully depleted, the racecar will come to a standstill; there have been times where drivers have pushed too hard and not tactically conserved their battery, and as a result, have had to forfeit the race.

 Thankfully, Formula E racecars have active regeneration braking technology, where around 30% of power gets transferred back into the battery pack.